Spraitazz/automations/README.md

 * (mini)conda with its binary in your PATH (tested version 25.3.1)
 * xvfb (sudo apt install xvfb)

-Ffter you git clone the project, in project root directory:
+After you git clone the project, in project root directory:

 conda env create -f environment.yml